luvies/react-injection/README.md

 // You can also use the context returned from `createInjection` if you plan to
 // mix both kinds.
 const context = createContext(container);

+// If you use the provider directly, instead of the one given in `createInjection`,
+// then you need to remember to do the following.
+StateTracker.bindToContainer(container);

 // Consume the services in the component. interface InjectedProps {